What can I do

 Te Taiwhanga Arapāho | MediaLab.
 Create games, music, and other digital projects using computers and creative software.
 These spaces support experimentation, learning, and collaboration.

-Taupuni Hopuoro | Sound Studio A dedicated recording studio is available for audio projects such as music, podcasts, storytelling, and oral history recording.
+Taupuni Hopuoro | Sound Studio.
+A dedicated recording studio is available for audio projects such as music, podcasts, storytelling, and oral history recording.

 Learn and explore